Welcome

 "Reflections on the Horizon: Stories of Aging, Solidarity, and Collective Transformation."

-An invite to participate via our project website, www.NPFstories.com
+An invitation to participate via our project website, www.NPFstories.com

 We would appreciate your interest and support to highlight our newly launched project that is directed towards increasing awareness and political action on a new global phenomenon.
 The global aging population now exceeds that of persons younger than 14.
 Today people aged 65+ make up 18.5% of Canada’s population and will reach 25% of the population by 204.
 (Stats Can)